Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/honors.md

 # Scholarship

 * **National Scholarship for Postgraduate**, Dec.
 2021
-  * Issued by Ministry of Education of the People's Republic of China.
+  * Issued by the Ministry of Education of the People's Republic of China.
 * **First-class Academic Scholarship for Postgraduate**, Oct.
 2020, Oct.
 2021, and Oct.
 2022
-  * Issued by China University of Geosciences.
+  * Issued by the Ministry of Education of the People's Republic of China.
 * **China University of Geosciences Talent Learning Progress Scholarship**, Dec.
 2018
   * Issued by China University of Geosciences.